nic-dgl104-winter-2022/class-textbook/ch8/ArchitecturalPatterns.md

 Code is isolated, making view model changes are easy, as it only affects the building blocks of the UI not how it’s presented. | Which is ironic considering I used a small project as an example, but it is still true.
 These patterns are mainly used for larger projects as it's complex and for smaller projects [it will be redundant.](https://developpaper.com/mvp-architecture-in-android-development/#:~:text=**-,malpractice,-Redundant%2C%20especially%20small)<sup>[[19]](#19)</sup> Basically, this pattern will be overkill.

-## Conclusion
+## Summary
-Thank you for reading through this.
 Hopefully, you understand architectural patterns a bit more and can see their benefits and implement them in your future projects.
 With that, that wraps up the section on MVP, an overview on MV* patterns and the meaning of architectural patterns.
 Next, we will discuss another MV* Framework, MVVM.

 # <div align = "center"> MVVM </div>